ChefsSlaad/foundry_swag_docker/README.md

 Some things not covered here, but which may be useful:

 * **backups** make sure you backup your world regularly.
 I personally have a script that creates a backup every morning using rsync.
 I may add a how-to later if people are interested
+* **extra options in felddy's docker container** this guide is long enough as it is. however, Felddy has added a great number of options to run scripts, configure your server, have a certain world be ready, even a custom login screen.
+Check out his options [here](https://github.com/felddy/foundryvtt-docker)
 * **searchable resources** Foundry's search function, quite frankly, sucks.
-My workaround is to have a separate container running [piwigo](https://piwigo.com/) which is a free photo album (like google photos) that allows me to search different photos based on keywords.
+My workaround is to have a separate container running [pigallery](https://github.com/bpatrik/pigallery2) which is a free photo album (like google photos) that allows me to search different photos based on keywords.
 So if I'm looking for a chest, or a candle or a bridge to plop into my game I can easily do that.
 * **HTTP Basic auth** an extra authentication step that limits people's access to your foundry server, even before they hit the logon screen.
 I may upgrade this to a best practice, but I want to test it out for myself first.
 A How-to guide can be found [here](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
 * **portainer** portainer adds some features to docker that look good and may be helpful.
 This includes a web interface and some cool tools to manage your containers.
 There's a short guide below: